 Travel may be a billion dollar industry, but it isn't immune to the massive changes brought on by digital technology.
 Much of that shift is attributed to Millennials, who as the first generation to embrace advances such as smartphones and social media, have forced a transformation in how businesses stay competitive.

 The change can be seen in all aspects of vacation taking.
 From how one books a hotel to finding the best route or to how we share our experiences with friends - all of these are so different than they were for travelers a decade ago.

-"We’re the fastest growing generation of consumers in America, and we’re gonna outspend baby boomers in 2017.
+"We’re the fastest growing generation of consumers in America, and we’re gonna outspend baby boomers soon.
 So basically if you miss us, you’ve got no hope" - Jason Dorsey

 Womensforum had a chance to speak with travel writer Kim Mott and co-founder of the Center for Generational Kinetics (and self-claimed #1 Millennials speaker and researcher in the world) Jason Dorsey about what they've found to be the most significant changes in the travel industry.